mcuong223/chess-game-ai/README.md

 # chess-game-ai
-This is a project of my AI subject at college
+This was a project of my Artificial Intelligence course at my college, it was built on Unity3D, written with C#.
 - OS X: open chessGame.app, choose 1440x900 resolution
 - PC: open chessGame-AI-PC/CUONGREMAKE.exe, choose 1366x768 resolution
 - Unity Project: open chessGame-AI folder